Shiva: Iconographic forms

-In the hymn of Manikkavacakar's Thiruvasagam, he testifies that at Nataraja Temple, Chidambaram had, by the pre-Chola period, an abstract or 'cosmic' symbolism linked to five elements (Pancha Bhoota) including ether.
+In the hymn of Manikkavacakar's Thiruvasagam, he testifies that Nataraja Temple, Chidambaram had, by the pre-Chola period, an abstract or 'cosmic' symbolism linked to five elements (Pancha Bhoota) including ether.
 Nataraja is a significant visual interpretation of Brahman and a dance posture of Shiva.
 Sharada Srinivasan notes that, Nataraja is described as Satcitananda or "Being, Consciousness and Bliss" in the Shaiva Siddhanta text Kunchitangrim Bhaje, resembling the Advaita doctrine, or "abstract monism," of Adi Shankara, "which holds the individual Self (Jīvātman) and supream Self (Paramātmā) to be one," while "an earlier hymn to Nataraja by Manikkavachakar identifies him with the unitary supreme consciousness, by using Tamil word Or Unarve, rather than Sanskrit Chit."
 This may point to an "osmosis" of ideas in medieval India, states Srinivasan.

 Lingam

 The Linga Purana states, "Shiva is signless, without color, taste, smell, that is beyond word or touch, without quality, motionless and changeless".
 The source of the universe is the signless, and all of the universe is the manifested Linga, a union of unchanging Principles and the ever changing nature.
-The Linga Purana and Siva Gita texts builds on this foundation.
+The Linga Purana and the Shiva Gita texts builds on this foundation.
 Linga, states Alain Daniélou, means sign.
 It is an important concept in Hindu texts, wherein Linga is a manifested sign and nature of someone or something.
 It accompanies the concept of Brahman, which as invisible signless and existent Principle, is formless or linga-less.